emtoledo/mausoleum/README.md

 # Memorial App Documentation

-A dynamic React application for the Valhalla Memorial login page with video background and form validation.
+A Dynamic React application for Funeral and Cemetary Sales reps.

 ## Features